jharwell/sierra/docs/src/philosophy.rst

 During stage 1, SIERRA generates multiple experiments via multiple experimental run input files all from a single template input file, which must be specified on the command line.
-SIERRA does not follow any references/links to other XML files in this template input file, greatly simplifying the generation process and improving reproducability of experiments (i.e., less cryptic/subtle errors because of a ROS ``<include>`` which is different between the package versions installed on one system and another).
+SIERRA does not follow any references/links to other input files in this template input file, greatly simplifying the generation process and improving reproducability of experiments (e.g., less cryptic/subtle errors because of a ROS ``<include>`` which is different between the package versions installed on one system and another).
+SIERRA *does* support flattening an input file tree into a single file, per :ref:`plugins/expdef`.

 Don't Modify User Directory Structures
 ======================================